The enforcement of alcohol laws is very important. Yet alcohol law enforcement can be inconsistent, distressing, or even illegal.

 Art galleries in Santa Fe, New Mexico and Anchorage, Alaska have had openings raided by law enforcement officers to enforce prohibition.13

 XIII.
 Forced Breathalyzer Tests on Pedestrians Illegal

-A pedestrian who is under the age of 21 is at risk of being forced by police to submit to an alcohol breath test without a search warrant in Michigan.
+A pedestrian who is under the age of 21 is at risk of being forced by police to submit to an alcohol breath test.
+That’s without a search warrant in Michigan.
 This, on the mere suspicion that the person may have consumed any alcohol.
 Refusal to submit to the test can result in a $100 fine.

-Yet years earlier the U.S. District Court in Detroit held that it is illegal for police to enforce a municipal ordinance requiring pedestrians under age 21 to take a breath test for alcohol use or face a $100 fine.
+Years earlier the U.S. District Court in Detroit held that it is illegal for police to enforce a municipal ordinance requiring pedestrians under age 21 to take a breath test for alcohol use or face a $100 fine.
 The ordinance is nearly identical to the state law.

 A legal suit asserted that the law violates the U.S. Constitution by authorizing unwarranted searches of a person.
 The Court agreed, adding that “the right to be left alone in public places ranks high on the hierarchy of entitlements that citizens in a free society have come to expect at least in the context of citizen-police encounters.”

-“The Constitution is clear — the police cannot violate the privacy rights of pedestrians by searching them without a court order,” said the plaintiffs’ lawyer, Michael J. Steinberg.
+“The Constitution is clear — the police cannot violate the privacy rights of pedestrians by searching them without a court order.”
+So said the plaintiffs’ lawyer, Michael J. Steinberg.
 He added that he hopes other police departments “will stop punishing young people who are walking down the street for refusing a breathalyzer test.”

-However, the state of Michigan and its attorney general’s office continue to defend their questionable alcohol law enforcement.14
+But the state of Michigan and its attorney general’s office continue to defend their questionable alcohol law enforcement.14

 The hand-held machines typically used in such operations generally have lower reliability than larger machines found in police department headquarters.